gravitational/teleport/rfd/0048-desktop-access-session-recording.md

 }
 ```

-The `Message` field contains an arbitrary TDP-encoded message, as defined in
+The `Message` field contains an artibrary TDP-encoded message, as defined in
 [RFD 0037](./0037-desktop-access-protocol.md).
 The vast majority of these events
 will contain TDP message 2 (PNG frame), but we will also capture: